lexingxie/cmLab/content/post/expecting_to_be_HIP.md

 ---
 title: "Expecting to be HIP (II) -- Could this video go viral?"
-description: "identifying the potentially next blockbuster"
+description: "supplying the missing link between popularity and promotions"
-date: "2017-05-29"
+date: "2017-06-11"
 draft: true
 categories:
   - "research"